Melanie Hamrick: Early life

 Hamrick was born in Williamsburg, Virginia.
 She attended the Kirov Academy of Ballet for five years as a scholarship student, training under Alla Sizova, Nicolai Morozov, and Adrienne Dellas.

 Career

 Ballet

 Hamrick danced with the American Ballet Theatre for fifteen years, retiring in 2019.
 She spent her career as a member of the company's corps de ballet.
 Prior to joining the corps, she danced for a year in the junior company.
 Hamrick danced various corps and featured roles including the Fairy Candide in Alexei Ratmansky’s The Sleeping Beauty, Caroline in Lilac Garden, Flower Girl in Don Quixote, Olympia in Lady of the Camellias, Winter Fairy in Sir Frederick Ashton’s Cinderella, and other roles in Apollo and The Nutcracker.
 She danced her final performance in October 2019 in the company's production of George Balanchine’s Theme and Variations.

-She choreographed a 2019 ballet named Porte Rogue, which was soundtracked to songs by the Rolling Stones and composed in collaboration with her partner, the band's singer, Mick Jagger.
+She choreographed a 2019 ballet named Porte Rouge, which was soundtracked to songs by the Rolling Stones and composed in collaboration with her partner, the band's singer, Mick Jagger.